ShahabMokari/training-classifier-in-python/README.md

 3. Feature extracte

-4. Training the NB classifier
+4. Training classifiers with Naive Bayes and SVM algorithm

 5. Evaluating the classifier

-6. Checing result and imporve it using three ways
+6. Checking results and imporve accuaracy and running speed

   1). more datasets
   2). reduce demonsionality
-  3). add proi probability
+  3). add prori probability
+  4). optimizate the program